-MuPIF is modular, object-oriented integration platform allowing to create complex, distributed, multiphysics simulation workflows across the scales and processing chains by combining existing simulation tools.
-MuPIF uses Python 3.5 standards and is independent on operating system (Linux, UNIX, Windows, Mac, …).
+MuPIF is open-source, modular, object-oriented integration platform allowing to create complex, distributed, multiphysics simulation workflows across the scales and processing chains by combining existing simulation tools.
+Platform comes with data management system allowing to build digital twin representations of physical systems.

 The easiest installation happens through Python Package Index (pip) which takes care of dependencies and installs/updates missing modules automatically.
 Run as a command

 Alternatively, you may download and install MuPIF from MuPIF git repository

 MuPIF is available under GNU Library or Lesser General Public License version 3.0 (LGPLv3)

 The GitHub issue subsystem to report any bugs or get a support MuPIF GitHub page

 - Václav Šmilauer